TheoBourdais/ImageNetSubmission/README.md

 ## Usage

-You may open the notebook [example.ipynb](example.ipynb) to prepare a submission by modifying it.
+You may open the notebook [example.ipynb](example.ipynb) and modify it to prepare a submission.
 The notebook is self-contained and should be easy to follow.
 You can also directly use the code below

 ```python